j-2k/GraphicsProgrammingRoadmap/README.md

 <img src="gameprofessions-byhitmarker.png"  width="100%" height="100%">

 Movies Industry?
 I don't really know/care about them, so I won't talk about it here.
 But I heard there are opportunities over there also for graphics people.

+<a name="juma"></a>
+## My progress & chosen resources for graphics!
+(Not important, you can skip)
+#### (in brackets will mark a resource I chose to follow & learn with)
+Emoji Keys = ✔️ Completed, ⌛ In Progress, ❌ Not Started
+1. Write a software raytracer. ✔️ (Cherno Raytracing Series)
+2. Write a software rasterizer. ✔️ (SSloy Tiny rasterizer, 90% Done)
+3. Write a Hello World Triangle. ❌ (Use a graphics specialization!)
+4. Create a project with the Graphics API of choice (OpenGL, Vulkan, or DX12) & Render 1 Mesh with lighting. ❌

+#### By here we are done technically, & now we just have to be passionate & make something or explore other topics such as:
+- PBR (Physically Based Rendering).
+- PPFX (Post Processing Effects like AO (Ambient Occlusion)).
+- Shaders (Ray-marching fun or Fast Fourier transforms for insane water).
+- This can go on forever but by here we can do whatever as long as we are learning, I personally, will have my next steps below.

+#### Fun Section (How I will be continuing)
+5. Create a graphics-focused Minecraft Sim with any Graphics API.
+6. [Extras] Extend the Minecraft Sim to feature the following/any:
++ Lighting & Water Shader
++ Any Post Processing Effects (Motion blur / Ambient Occlusion / Depth of Field / Bloom / etc.)
++ Multithreading / GPU-Acceleration <br>

+<strong><i>Example of an extremely good [Minecraft Sim](https://www.youtube.com/watch?v=M98Th82wC7c) by [Danol](https://github.com/CZDanol)</i></strong>